AlroviOfficial/RoZod/readme.md

 # RoZod

 RoZod is a TypeScript package designed to simplify fetching data from the Roblox API.
-It provides a set of utility functions that automatically validate request and response data using the Zod validation library.
+It provides a set of functions that automatically validate request and response data using the Zod validation library.
+This allows you to get fully typesafe data from the Roblox API with minimal effort.

 ## Features